Convicted Sex Offender Arrested for Megan’s Law Violation in Clarion

 A preliminary hearing is scheduled for 10:45 a.m. on July 6 with Judge Quinn presiding.

-According to the Pennsylvania Megan’s Law website, Hacker was convicted of Criminal Solicitation – Rape on April 5, 2007, in Ohio.
+According to the Pennsylvania Megan’s Law website, Hacker was convicted of Criminal Solicitation – Rape on April 5, 2007.

 Her registration in Pennsylvania began on June 5, 2015.